avnet-iotconnect/iotc-dialog-da16k-sdk/doc/AT_COMMAND_SET.md

 The **AT console is on the higher port (at 115200 baud)** -- note that it **DOES NOT** echo by default.

 ### DA16200PMOD and DA16600PMOD

-Note: on the PMOD DA16200/DA16600 board there are also two consoles.
+The AT console (at 115200 baud) is accessed via the PMOD connector pins.

-The debug console can be accessed via the breakout pins, see the [Quickstart Guide](QUICKSTART.md).
+You may wish to (in a production) connect an embedded device with a PMOD connector to send commands to the DA16K.

-The “AT console” at 115200 baud accessed via the PMOD connector pins.
+For debugging purposes it is desirable to access the AT console to send commands by hand.

-Colors on the FTDI cable differ from the [Quickstart Guide](./QUICKSTART.md).
+The following example shows how to connect an FTDI-based USB-to-Serial adapter to the PMOD connector using the Type 3A Extended UART pin layout.

-Connecting as a Type 3A Extended UART PMOD seems to work:
+***Note: Colors on the cable differ from the [Quickstart Guide](./QUICKSTART.md).***

 ![](assets/IMG_20230822_122024106.jpg)